 My station currently has a single 108 ft tower with a stack of three TH6's, and an XM240 at the top of the mast at 116 ft.
 I have a four square on 80, using wires in trees in the woods, with about 24 ground radials on each vertical.
 On 160 I have an inv L with about 90 ft vertical and 75 ground radials.
 There is also a 80M sloping dipole from the top of the tower to a distant tree, a 550 ft beverage toward Europe, and a shorter N-S beverage.
-The rig is a YAESU FTDX 5000D (best radio I ever had or used), and an Ameritron AL1500 amplifier.
+The rig was a YAESU FTDX 5000D but right now between radios (5000 was the best radio I ever had or used but that's a long story ), and an Ameritron AL1500 amplifier.

 My goal in CQWW CW and ARRL DX CW contests in the past has been to make top ten in my category which is usually Single Op All Band Hi power, where there is pretty stiff competition, not only from good operators but from stations more elaborate than mine.
 I actually made my goal a few times, but now want to concentrate more on just having fun without knocking myself out in my old age!
 My motto is SO1R forever and I have often been pleased to beat some of the SO2R stations who put in more operating time than I did.I dont hold that against them, it's just that I can't stay awake! hi